bouvet-apps/securitytxt/README.md

 The application is available through [Enonic Market](https://market.enonic.com/vendors/bouvet/securitytxt).

 ### Install application

+#### Enonic Market
 Open the Applications section of your Enonic XP installation.
 Click 'Install', and locate the 'Security.txt' app in the 'Enonic Market' tab.
 Now click the 'Install' button.

+#### Build yourself
+Build this app with gradle.
+In the terminal, from the root of the project, enter `./gradlew build`.
+On Windows, just enter `gradlew build` in the command line from the project root.
+Next, move the JAR file from build/libs to your `$XP_HOME/deploy` directory.
+The Security.txt app will now be available to add to your websites through the Content Manager app.

 ### Apply the application to your site
 Edit your site settings by clicking 'edit' on the site node in Content Manager.
 Select 'Security.txt'